Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts: Related Work

 \subsection{Visualization for Model Interpretability}

 Effective presentation of a predictive model's performance to domain scientists, SMEs, and other stakeholders is an active topic of research in visualization.
 Researchers studying explainable AI seek to help users interpret and explain the inferences of AI models by visualizing the internal workings of those models\cite{mohseni2018survey, lipton2018mythos, weerts2019human, doshi2017towards}.
 Metrics and principles are posed for explainable AI\cite{rudin2021interpretable, hoffman2018metrics}, guidelines for defining \textit{interpretability} are suggested\cite{davis2020measure, yang2020visual}, and visual analytic tools can enhance machine learning and AI transparency\cite{sacha2018vis4ml, chatzimparmpas2020state, hohman2019telegam, krause2017workflow}.
 Hohman et al. conducted an interview study with machine learning experts to understand how interactive interfaces could better support model interpretation for data scientists\cite{hohman2019gamut}.
-We observe that a majority of ML interpretability support is targeted towards supporting experts (\emph{e.g.},\cite{sacha2018vis4ml}) and not necessarily the stakeholders of ML.
+While many of these works are relevant to the research presented here, the concepts of explainability are discussed at too low of a level.
+Consequently, a majority of ML interpretability support is targeted towards supporting experts in debugging and improving models (\emph{e.g.},\cite{sacha2018vis4ml}) and not necessarily in communicating the limitations or weaknesses of models to the stakeholders -- or consumers -- of ML\cite{shah2019making, nittas2023beyond}.

-While many of these works are relevant to the research presented here, the concept of explainability is discussed at too low of a level.
-The proposed solutions are typically complex, often require training, and may not be semantically meaningful for the SME audience.
-From our interview study (Section~\ref{sec:interviews}), we found that solutions were needed to facilitate communication between data scientists and SMEs at a higher level.
-To this end, we identify what data scientists and SMEs each find most valuable in the interpretation of a model's outcome, and propose visualization guidelines (Section~\ref{sec:guidelines}) that can be used broadly by practitioners for communicating model performance.
+From the results of our first interview study (Sections~\ref{sec:interviews} and~\ref{sec:findings}), we found that solutions were needed to facilitate model communication between data scientists and SMEs at a higher level, particularly when SMEs are responsible for adopting and monitoring those models in practice.
+To this end, we identify what data scientists and SMEs each find most valuable in the presentation of a model's outcome, and distill common barriers SMEs face when receiving and interpreting presentations on model performance.
+From these findings, we propose visualization guidelines (Section~\ref{sec:guidelines}) that practitioners can use when communicating models.